nickytonline/source.nickytonline.github.io/src/pages/blog/2019-02-11-typescript-tips-part-declaration-merging.md

 	processor: ProcessorType.i9
 };

-// interface is merged so type checking fails const a: Computer = {
+// interface is merged so type checking fails since the processor property is missing const a: Computer = {
 	hardDriveType: HardDriveType.ssd,
 };